ICEF-NLP/jmm_diversity/README.md

 #### jaccard_syntax

 ```
-jaccard_syntax(dataset_path, reference_path, scaled = False)
+jaccard_syntax(dataset_path, reference_path, plot = True, scaled = False)
 ```
 *```dataset_path, reference_path```* - path to the dataset file for analysis.
 One of the already processed datasets can be used by using its name in the library.

+*```plot```* - boolean that determines whether a plot will be shown

 *```scaled```* - boolean that determines whether or not the datasets will be scaled.
 Each dataset is normalized indepedently.

-Returns the Jaccard score calculated by using syntactic features available in lang2vec and the number of times each feature was observed in the dataset.
+Returns the Jaccard score which is calculated by using: the syntactic features available in lang2vec and the number of times each feature was observed in the dataset.
 #### typological_index_syntactic_features

 ```